Introduction

-Silent inflammation – the hidden enemy in your body.
-Unlike acute inflammation with its classic symptoms such as redness, swelling, and pain, chronic, subliminal inflammatory processes often go unnoticed.
+Silent inflammations – the hidden enemy in your body.
+Unlike acute inflammations with their classic symptoms like redness, swelling, and pain, chronic low-grade inflammatory processes often go unnoticed.
 However, these hidden inflammations in the body can have serious long-term consequences.

-The human body is a masterpiece of communication—but sometimes it only sends subtle signals when something is wrong.
-Detecting these early signs can be crucial to your health.
-Below, you'll learn what signs indicate silent inflammation, how it develops, and what you can do about it.
+The human body is a masterpiece of communication – but sometimes it only sends faint signals when something is wrong.
+Recognizing these early can be crucial for your health.
+Below, you will learn which signs indicate silent inflammations, how they develop, and what you can do about them.

-What are silent inflammations and how do they arise?
+What are silent inflammations and how do they develop?

-Silent or chronic subliminal inflammation differs fundamentally from acute inflammatory reactions.
-While acute inflammation represents a sensible, temporary defensive reaction of the immune system, silent inflammation is a permanently activated, low-level process—an immune system under constant stress, so to speak.
+Silent or chronic low-grade inflammations differ fundamentally from acute inflammatory reactions.
+While acute inflammations represent a meaningful, time-limited defense reaction of the immune system, silent inflammations are permanently activated processes at a low level – so to speak, an immune system under constant stress.

-This form of inflammation is caused by various factors:
+This form of inflammation arises from various factors:

 -